crowdfightcovid19/req-550-Syria/manuscripts/main/Things2Do.md

     * I have also doubts on whether simulations with no deaths are excluded from the statistics.
     * The time to peak for isolation shows fraction of deaths.
     * Remove the theme with grey background
+    * Increase fonts, remove titles.
+    * If it is possible, create directly a panel with a faceting function to have a single legend and grid/wrap titles.

 * Create panels for composite figures.